 The Malindo Air 737-800NG aircraft is 3 years old and features 150 Economy Class seats and 12 seats in Business Class.

-Malindo Air operates more than 800 weekly flights across South East Asia as well as Perth, Melbourne
+Malindo Air operates more than 800 weekly flights across South East Asia as well as Perth, Melbourne and Brisbane in Australia where it’s a registered foreign air operator with the Australian Civil Aviation Safety Authority (CASA).

 The lease comes after the existing arrangement with Italian airline NEOS ends on 31st March.